Undergraduate Courses

 The Course at St Peter's

-Dr Timothy Clack researches memory, heritage, and conflict, principally in relation to nomadic societies, and is engaged in various archaeological and anthropological fieldwork projects in Eastern Africa.
+Dr Timothy Clack researches conflict, heritage, and identities.
+He is engaged in various archaeological and anthropological fieldwork projects in Eastern Africa, Central Asia, and the South Atlantic.

 Dr Ewart’s research focuses on indigenous peoples of lowland South America.
 She has conducted long term fieldwork among Amazonian hunter-gatherer-horticulturalists and is particularly interested in body arts, material culture and questions of personhood.